localmed/pyserializer/docs/index.rst

   A quick serialization example.
 Shows examples on how to define your serializer class and serialize a python object to native datatype.

+:doc:`deserialization`
+  A quick deserialization example.
+Shows examples on how to define your deserializer class and deserialize a native datatype to python object to.

 Contribute
 ----------
 Always looking for contributions, additions and improvements.